Masters Degree in Oil and Gas Engineering: Program Information

 - Conservation theories and applications in petroleum engineering

-Job opportunities for oil and gas engineers are predicted to be excellent between 2008-2018 primarily because the number of employment opportunities will probably be greater than the amount of qualified candidates, according to the U.S. Bureau of Labor Statistics (www. bls.gov).
-Petroleum and gas engineering is a global field, meaning that some of the best job openings might be in countries other than the U.S. In 2009, the BLS reported that professional petroleum engineers earned an average annual salary of approximately $120,000.
+Job opportunities for oil and gas engineers, also known as petroleum engineers, are predicted to be highly favorable between 2010 and 2020, primarily because the number of jobs opening due to retirements, according to the U.S. Bureau of Labor Statistics (www. bls.gov).
+In May 2012, the BLS reported that petroleum engineers earned an average annual salary of approximately $147,470.

 Continuing Education Information